Islamabad United: 2020 season

+2021 season

+In the 2021 Pakistan Super League, Islamabad United were led by captain Shadab Khan. and coached by Johan Botha The team finished first in the league stage, demonstrating consistent performances across the group matches.
+They qualified for the playoffs but were eliminated in the semi-final, finishing third overall.
+Colin Munro was the leading run-scorer for the team, while Hasan Ali led the bowling attack.
+Their standout match was a dominant win against Lahore Qalandars where Munro scored a quick 72* to chase down a challenging total.

+2022 season

+In the 2022 Pakistan Super League, Islamabad United, captained by Shadab Khan and coached by Azhar Mahmood, finished third in the league stage and qualified for the playoffs.
+They were eliminated in the playoff round, finishing third overall.
+Alex Hales scored the most runs for the team with 355, while Shadab Khan led the wickets tally with 19.
+The team’s standout performance came in a thrilling league-stage win against Karachi Kings, where Hales' aggressive 88 runs guided United to a narrow victory.

 Team identity

 The team logo and name was revealed on 22 December 2015 in a ceremony held at the Polo Club in Islamabad.
 The logo features a lion.
 The team's primary colours are red, orange and a light shade of brown.

 Fawad Khan was the team's star ambassador between 2016 and 2018, while Ali Zafar was the team's star ambassador only for 2016 season.
 The franchise has also focused on Empowerment and Momina Mustehsan joined the team as its Empowerment Champion in 2017 season.
 The team's anthem in the initial season was "Chakka Choka" sung by Ali Zafar.
 In 2017, new anthems of the team were released; "Cricket Jorray Pakistan" was sung by Momina Mustehsan, and "Kitna Rola Daalay Ga" by Abdullah Qureshi.

 Dostea was the main sponsor and shirt sponsor of the team in 2016 while Cinepax and GLO Merchandise were merchandise sponsors.
 WWF Pakistan are the team's official partners.
 Mocca are team's current official food partners with Dunya News and FM 101 the news and entertainment partners of the team respectively while PTV Sports is team's brand and media partner.
 For the second season, United signed with JS Bank as the title sponsor and Q Mobile as team's main partner respectively.
 Other partners are PTCL, Yayvo and Igloo.

 Ahead of 2019 season, franchise changed the design of the kit, previous kit had an equal shade of red and gold.
-However, the new kit for PSL 2019 featured red as a prominent shade with golden reduced to a minimum.
+However, the new kit for PSL 2019 featured red as a prominent shade with gold reduced to a minimum.